Chestnut Hill (novel series): Main characters

 Dylan Walsh - is friendly, witty and spontaneous, though sometimes sassy.
 Her aunt, Ali Carmichael, known to the students as Ms. Carmichael, is the Director of Riding at Chestnut Hill.
 She has wanted to attend Chestnut Hill since fourth grade, and becomes best friends with Honey, Lani, and Malory, while making quick enemies with Lynsey Harrison and Patience Duvall.
-She shares a room with Lynsey and Honey in books 1-6, and just with Lynsey in book 7 onwards.
+She shares a room with Lynsey and Honey in books 1–6, and just with Lynsey in book 7 onwards.
 Dylan's favorite horse is called Morello.
-He is a skewbald gelding owned by her Aunt Ali.
+He is a piebald gelding owned by her Aunt Ali.
 Dylan met him when visiting her aunt's ranch in Kentucky and fell in love with him immediately.
 Dylan was glad to hear that Aunt Ali had brought him to Chestnut Hill with her.
 Dylan and Morello are noted to be very alike in personality.
+In the first book, Dylan makes substitute member of the junior jumping team.
+On a holiday, Dylan meets a cute French boy called Henri and wants him to be her boyfriend in the 4th book.
+Although she has no serious crushes, she is into romance and gets exited when her friends Malory and Honey start dating.